Curriculum and Program Requirements

 What are the preferred GPA and GRE scores?

-Applicants generally have a cumulative GPA of 3.0 or higher in post-secondary education.
+Applicants generally have a cumulative GPA of 3.0 or higher.
 Minimum preferred GRE scores: 144 Quantitative (500 on previous version), 153 Verbal (500 on previous version), and 4.0 Writing.
 (GRE's must have been taken within the last five years.)

 How can I find out more about the program?
 Do you hold information sessions?